Test results small wind turbines

 The production results of the small wind-turbines in the first test period are disappointing.
 The results show that a PV system is more cost effective than the best performing small wind turbine.

-24 Responses to “Test results small wind turbines”
+24 replies on “Test results small wind turbines”

 I think the Airdolphin only costs 4-5000 Euros installed.